DjebbZ/react-meetup-data-flow/README.md

 * `base-wrapper` : Same than `base` but with a stateful wrapper.
 * `events` : Split the components and communicate with events (here Node events)
 * `flux` : Split the components and communicate with Flux (Facebook's Flux)
+* `frp` : Split the components and communicate with "FRP" streams (kefir.js, à la RxJS)

 ## License